habitat-sh/habitat/www/source/docs/reference/habitat-cli.html.md

     -q  Prints less output for better use in scripts -v  Prints more verbose output
     -V  Prints version information
-    -D  Use a docker studio instead of a chroot studio (only available on Linux) -w  Use a Windows studio instead of a docker studio (only available on Windows)
+    -D  Use a Docker Studio instead of a chroot Studio (only available on Linux) -w  Use a Windows Studio instead of a Docker Studio (only available on Windows)

 **COMMON OPTIONS**